softwareQinc/stab/README.md

 Efficient simulation of Clifford circuits using the method described in Niel de Beaudrap and Steven Herbert's paper ["Fast Stabiliser Simulation with Quadratic Form Expansions"](https://quantum-journal.org/papers/q-2022-09-15-803/).
-Most functions are taken directly from the pseudocode described in that paper.
+Most functions are implemented from the pseudocode described in the paper.

 ---